SkyflowFoundry/Snowflake-v2/README.md

 - **Skyflow Documentation**: [docs.skyflow.com](https://docs.skyflow.com)
 - **Snowflake Documentation**: [docs.snowflake.com](https://docs.snowflake.com/)
+- **SkyflowFoundry**: [github.com/SkyflowFoundry](https://github.com/SkyflowFoundry) - Community-driven solutions and integrations
-- **GitHub Issues**: Please use the repository issue tracker
+- **GitHub Issues**: Please use the repository issue tracker for bugs and feature requests

 ## License

-This project is provided as sample code for demonstration purposes.
-Not recommended for production deployment without further review, testing, and hardening.
+This project is licensed under the [MIT License](LICENSE).

+**Community Contribution**: This solution is part of [SkyflowFoundry](https://github.com/SkyflowFoundry), a community-driven initiative providing production-ready integrations and solutions for Skyflow Data Privacy Vault.

+**Production Readiness**: While this solution includes enterprise-grade features and has been tested with production workloads, please review and test thoroughly in your environment before production deployment.